In this article, we’ll teach you how to start a car with a bad starter.

 This would mean your alternator is not charging properly.
 Alternators should charge around 14 volts when they are supposed to and as you accelerate or drive.
 A voltage regulator in your alternator will prevent it from generating too much current that exceeds the maximum output of 100 amps.

 If you notice that your car is not charging, first check the battery and then test the fuses.
 If it’s your battery that’s bad, it won’t damage the alternator.

 Here is a list of essential tools to have in your car in case of an emergency.
 These simple things can make a big difference if you have trouble starting the car.

 – Voltmeter or multimeter

 One of the most frustrating car problems is the starter not working.
 Not knowing what to do can be as irritating as a bad case of itches.
 Having a guide on hand is always a life-saver for such situations and we hope ours will serve your purpose well.

 We tried our best to keep it simple and clear so even beginners could understand what’s going on under the hood.
-If there are any questions or suggestions, feel free to leave a comment.
+If you have any questions or suggestions, feel free to comment.
 Don’t forget to follow us on Facebook!